 Final Thoughts: Tag Files in Dropbox Business | 5 Tips to Organize Dropbox

-If you're all-in with Dropbox Spaces and Paper they're powerful tools together.
+If you’re all-in with Dropbox Spaces and Paper they’re powerful tools together.
 However, most companies use a multitude of different business solutions to manage everyday tasks.
 Our takeaway is to figure out the best combination of solutions to use together to minimize processes while maximizing your workflow.
-Solutions like Digitile with its useful Dropbox Chrome Extension and Zapier set out to connect solutions without requiring IT to run interference.
+Dropbox apps like Digitile with its useful Dropbox Chrome Extension and Zapier set out to connect solutions without requiring IT to run interference.